Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Experimental Results

-We test our algorithm in 2D maze environment with sparse and delayed rewards.
-Starting from the initial position, the agent has to navigate through the maze to discover the goal position.
-The agent has 4 valid actions: up, down, left and right.
-When the agent bumps into a wall, then the agent returns to its previous state.
-To show effectiveness in complex domains, we use the MNIST dataset (\hyperlink{Le Cun, 1998}{LeCun et al., 1998}) for state representation (illustrated in Figure~\ref{wrap-fig:1}).
-When the agent arrives at each state, it receives the coordinates of the position in two MNIST images as the state representation.

-We compare the performance of EBU to uniform random sampling one-step Q-learning and n-step Q-learning.
-For n-step Q-learning, we set the value of $n$ as the length of the episode.
-We use 10 by 10 mazes with randomly placed walls.
-The agent starts at (0,0) and has to reach the goal position at (9,9) as soon as possible.
-Wall density indicates the probability of having a wall at each position.
-We assign a reward of 1000 for reaching the goal and a reward of -1 for bumping into a wall.
+We test our algorithm in the 2D Maze Environment.
+Starting from the initial position at $(0,0)$, the agent has to navigate through the maze to reach the goal position at $(9,9)$.
+To minimize the correlation between neighboring states, we use the MNIST dataset \cite{LeCun1998} for the state representation.
+The agent receives the coordinates of the position in two MNIST images as the state representation.
+The training environments are 10 by 10 mazes with randomly placed walls.
+We assign a reward of 1000 for reaching the goal, and a reward of -1 for bumping into a wall.
+A wall density indicates the probability of having a wall at each position.
 For each wall density, we generate 50 random mazes with different wall locations.
-We train a total of 50 independent agents, one agent for one maze over 200,000 steps each.
-MNIST images for a state representation are randomly selected every time the agent visits each state.
-The relative length is defined as $l_{\operatorname{rel}} = l_{\operatorname{agent}}/l_{\operatorname{oracle}}$, which is the ratio between the length of the agent's path $l_{\operatorname{agent}}$ and the length of the ground truth shortest path $l_{\operatorname{oracle}}$.
-Figure~\ref{fig:2} shows the median relative lengths of 50 agents over 200,000 training steps.
-Since all three algorithms achieve median relative lengths of 1 at the end of training, we report the mean and the median relative lengths at 100,000 steps in Table~\ref{table:1}.
-For this example, we set the diffusion coefficient $\beta=1$.
-The details of hyperparameters and the network structure are described in Appendix C.
+We train a total of 50 independent agents, one for each maze over 200,000 steps.
+The performance metric, relative length is defined as $l_{\operatorname{rel}} = l_{\operatorname{agent}}/l_{\operatorname{oracle}}$, which is the ratio between the length of the agent's path $l_{\operatorname{agent}}$ and the length of the ground truth shortest path $l_{\operatorname{oracle}}$ to reach the goal.
+The details of the hyperparameters and the network structure are described in Appendix D.